Malsori Island

-Malsori Island (Ishulli i Malsorit) is an island on the river Buna, situated in the north-west of Albania, in close proximity to Lake Shkodër.
+Malsori Island (Ishulli i Malsorit) is an island on the river Buna, situated in the north-west of Albania, near Lake Shkodër.
 Over time, the island has eroded into a small archipelago.
 Uninhabited by human population, it is part of the Dajç municipal unit, Shkodër County and has a surface area of 0.4 km2, which makes it the third-largest island in Albania in terms of size.
 The nearby settlement of Darragjat serves as a connection link for access to other populated areas of the interior.

 In northern Albanian gheg dialect, the word Malsori means The Highlander, thus Malsori island translates as "The Highlander Island".